Hollywood Walk of Fame: Other elements

 In addition to stars, the Walk consists of several other elements.
-Hollywood and La Brea Gateway, also known as Four Ladies of Hollywood, is a gazebo sculpture meant to pay tribute to the multi-ethnic women of the entertainment industry.
-This structure consists of a square stainless steel Art Deco-style open-roof gazebo, the corners of which feature life-size caryatids of Dorothy Dandridge, Anna May Wong, Dolores del Río, and Mae West, each standing on a square base and wearing a glamourous gown.
+Hollywood and La Brea Gateway, also known as Four Ladies of Hollywood, is a gazebo located on a traffic island at Hollywood Boulevard and La Brea Avenue that serves as a gateway to the Walk.
+Created in 1993 and dedicated on February 1, 1994, the structure was designed by Catherine Hardwicke and consists of a square stainless steel Art Deco-style open roof held up by life-size caryatids of Dorothy Dandridge, Anna May Wong, Dolores del Río, and Mae West, each standing on a square base and wearing a glamorous gown.
 The gazebo's roof is rounded and supports a circular dome, the dome topped by a central spire with descending neon block letters spelling "Hollywood" on each side.
 Atop the spire is a small gilded weather vane-style sculpture of Marilyn Monroe in her billowing skirt pose from The Seven Year Itch.

-The gazebo, designed by Catherine Hardwicke, was installed at the Walk's western end in 1993 and dedicated on February 1, 1994.
-It has been described as "creative and wonderful" and also "depressingly awful".
-Hardwicke contends that critics missed the humor and symbolism of the piece.
+Critics have described the gazebo as "depressingly awful" and "creative and wonderful."

 The Hollywood Walk of Fame Mural is a 100 ft mixed-media mural made to celebrate the Walk's 60th anniversary and the Chamber's 100th.
 The mural is meant to tell "a comprehensive story of the history of Walk of Fame from its creation to its persistence..." and also "captur[e] the ages, the diversity and the beauty of the Walk of Fame and its recipients..."
 It was created by Ian Robertson-Salt, curated by Art Share LA, and unveiled on June 11, 2021.

-Another Walk of Fame element is its time capsule.
-This capsule, which commemorates the Walk's 50th anniversary, was buried below a specially-designed star near Hollywood and Highland in 2017.
-The capsule contains more than fifty items, including a signed picture of Joanne Woodward, a piece of Elvis Presley's star, a replica of the Capitol Records building, Emmy award memorabilia, an assortment of DVDs, the script for Casablanca, playbills from The Pantages, news articles about the Walk of Fame, a note from Bob Barker, and more.
+A Walk of Fame time capsule commemorating the Walk's 50th anniversary was buried below a specially-designed star near Hollywood and Highland in 2010.
+The capsule contains more than fifty items, including a signed picture of Joanne Woodward, a piece of Elvis Presley's star, a replica of the Capitol Records building, Emmy award memorabilia, an assortment of DVDs, the script for Casablanca, playbills from The Pantages, news articles about the Walk of Fame, and a note from Bob Barker.
 It is scheduled to be opened in 2060.